VDCD/D3-Tests/README.md

 It's quite useless per say.
 It displays basic data display and some possible manipulations of this display.
 I think it's fun to try at least once though :)

 ##Where can I see these tests?
 The 4 versions display points coming from mockup data in the set folder.
+Just press the button on the bottom of the page to launch the animation.
+Some animation repeat themselves infinitely (3 and 4).
+For others you can just press on the button again at the end of the animation (1 and 2).

 ###Regroup all points on a line & move them all.
   https://d3tests.herokuapp.com/1